Skip to main content

 His late father, Ruhi, taught Iranian and Middle Eastern politics for 45 years at UVA and was also recommended as a favorite professor.
 Jahan Ramazani’s books have won honors, and he has collected numerous accolades for his teaching, including the Thomas Jefferson Award in 2011.

-Kelsey Gehr (Col ’15) said that Ramazani “took the subject of contemporary poetry to a whole new level.”
+Kelsey Gehr (Col class of ’15) said that Ramazani “took the subject of contemporary poetry to a whole new level.”

 “Not only was Professor R. a compelling speaker, but he found a way to make each student in the class feel heard and valued. … The pinnacle of the semester was when he invited us all to his home just outside of Grounds for tea and discussion during finals.”